Markus J. Rantala

 Rantala is a public debater, dealing with themes of human mating and mental health, who is frequently interviewed in the Finnish mainstream media.
+He is also developer manager at the Centre for Gender Equality Information at the Finnish Institute for Health and Welfare.

 In 2019, Rantala's book Masennuksen biologia (The Biology of Depression) was published, in which depression is examined from an evolutionary psychological perspective.